Device-Based Age Verification Solutions: What It Is and Its Potential for Online ID Checks

 Ongoing Debate

-There is an ongoing debate about the effectiveness of device-based verification and the associated privacy risks.
+There is an ongoing debate about the effectiveness of device-based age verification technology and the associated privacy risks.
 Some experts praise its potential to enhance user convenience and security, while others warn about privacy risks from widespread data sharing.

 Focus on Parental Controls